gabada/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
-    Document Object Model - The object representation of the html elements on a webpage.
+    Document Object Model - The object representation of the HTML elements on a webpage.

 2. What is an event?
+    An event is every interaction a user has with a website.
+Examples include a click, moving their mouse over content, pushing a key on their keyboard, etc.

 3. What is an event listener?
+    An event listener is added to an element and it listens for any event a user does on a website.
+This makes it so the element knows when a user interacts with an element.
+In the event listener you define what happens when the user interacts with the element.

 4. Why would we convert a NodeList into an Array?
+    A NodeList is only an "array-like" object and not a full Array.
+You would want to convert it so that you can use array methods.
+Like .ForEach(), .Map(), and .Filter()

 5. What is a component?
+    Components are building blocks for modern websites.
+They are comprised of HTML, CSS, and JavaScript and are built in a reusable way.

 ### Git Set up